 Do you need a new portable or on-board air compressor for your Jeep?
 You’re in luck.
-We’ve put together a review of the top four portable air compressors that are available in this year.
+I’ve put together a review of the top four portable air compressors that are available this year.
 These air compressors can make off-road driving easier when you need to adjust your tires or air springs for different types of terrain.
-We’ve also researched the features and specs that are important when shopping for portable air compressors, so you can make an informed choice.
+I’ve also researched the features and specs that are important when shopping for portable air compressors, so you can make an informed choice.